 - 1. Set amount of purse and entry fee. - 2.
 Entry fee must not be less than \$10 per horse.
 Entry fee shall be added to the purse.
 If any charge is to be made other than the entry fee, it must be stated as a stall, handling, or office charge, and be separated from the entry fee.
-The following entry fees are mandatory: - a.
-For shows having \$500 or more in added money, the official cattle charge combined should not exceed 40-45% of the total charges (entry fee + office charge + cattle charge).
-When it is possible, show management is encouraged to lower this percentage. - Under no condition can the cattle charge exceed entry fee unless fresh cattle are provided in jackpotted classes only.
+The following entry fees are mandatory: - For shows having \$500 or more in added money, the official cattle charge combined should not exceed 40-45% of the total charges (entry fee + office charge + cattle charge).
+When it is possible, show management is encouraged to lower this percentage.

+Under no condition can the cattle charge exceed entry fee unless fresh cattle are provided in jackpotted classes only.
 No cattle charge may exceed \$250; however special consideration may be granted by the Executive Director for shows having \$5,000 or more in added money per division.
-(See Rule 14 change) - b.
+(See Standing Rule 14)

+b.
 The objective of the fees is to cover the cost of the cattle.
-In any class where rerun cattle are used, the cattle charge should be reduced. - 3.
-Judge Selection: Refer to Standing Rule 27.a through 27.c.2. - Determine the number of go-rounds to be worked and if a final will be held. - Set the closing date of entry and the time horses must be on the grounds.
-(Entries should close early enough at large shows to provide ample time to secure sufficient cattle.) - Name a representative for each approved class; otherwise, they must be elected at these shows before the contest starts. - 7.
+In any class where rerun cattle are used, the cattle charge should be reduced.

+- 3. Judge Selection: Refer to Standing Rule 27. - 4.
+Determine the number of go-rounds to be worked and if a final will be held. - 5.
+Set the closing date of entry and the time horses must be on the grounds.
+(Entries should close early enough at large shows to provide ample time to secure sufficient cattle.) - 6.
+Name a representative for each approved class; otherwise, they must be elected at these shows before the contest starts. - 7.
 As much of the information as is possible should be put on the premium list and entry applications, especially if an elimination is to be held. - 8.
-Other classes that are not approved but may be held include:

-- a.
-Select Non-Pro (50 years old and older)

-- b.
-500 Rider Class

-- Three options are available for producing combined NCHA/ AQHA weekend shows.
+Select classes that will be offered (See Standing Rule 8). - 9.
+If offering AQHA classes, there are three options available for producing combined NCHA/ AQHA Championship shows.
 Option A: Separate AQHA recognized cutting classes.
-(All- ages, Senior, Junior, Amateur and Youth) Option B: AQHA classes coordinated with NCHA classes.

-- · AQHA All ages with NCHA Open

-- · AQHA Senior with NCHA Open

-- · AQHA Junior with \$25,000 Novice

-- AQHA Amateur with NCHA Non-Pro, Unlimited Amateur or \$50,000 Amateur

-- · AQHA Youth with NCHA Youth
+(All- ages, Senior, Junior, Amateur and Youth) Option B: AQHA classes coordinated with NCHA classes. - AQHA All ages with NCHA Open - AQHA Senior with NCHA Open - AQHA Junior with \$25,000 Novice - AQHA Amateur with NCHA Non-Pro, Unlimited Amateur or \$50,000 Amateur - AQHA Youth with NCHA Youth

 Option C: A combination of options A & B. Example: AQHA All ages with NCHA Open and AQHA Amateur as a separate class.
 For the draw, NCHA Standing Rule 11 shall prevail.